China Guardian: Formation, structure and target market

 When China Guardian was first established in 1993, it focused primarily on the mainland Chinese market until it decided to expand to Hong Kong in 2012.

 The Chinese artwork regularly sold by China Guardian includes Chinese paintings, calligraphy, porcelain, furniture, sculptures, rare books, rubbings, jewellery and watches.
 Approximately 60% of China Guardian's sales are in the categories of ink painting and calligraphy.
 China Guardian insists that it does not purchase and resell art works; instead China Guardian generates its revenue solely from commission fees on transactions.
 As of July 2016, China Guardian owns a 24% stake in Taiking Life Insurance Co.
 Taiking Life Insurance Co, in turn, owns a 13.5% stake in the British auction house Sotheby's.
 Taiking Life Insurance Co and China Guardian were both founded by Chen Dongsheng.
-In the past 23 years, China Guardian has successfully held more than 1,200 auctions, with a total sales volume of nearly 50 billion yuan.
+In the 23 years of operation up to December 2016, China Guardian has successfully held more than 1,200 auctions, with a total sales volume of nearly 50 billion yuan.
 Nearly 450,000 items were sold at the China Guardian's auctions.